Low-rank Orthogonalization for Large-scale Matrix Optimization with Applications to Foundation Model Training: Matrix Optimization with Low-Rank Orthogonalization

-We next describe a safeguarded low-rank matrix-signed gradient descent method with adaptively updated ranks.
+We next describe a safeguarded low-rank MSGD method with adaptively updated ranks.
 At each iteration $k\ge0$, this method invokes Algorithm~\ref{alg:r-msgn-1} with $(M,r)=(\nabla f(X^k),r_k)$ to obtain $M^k_O=\mathrm{msgn}(M_Q^k)$, where $M_Q^k$ is a low-rank approximation of $\nabla f(X^k)$ such that the approximation error satisfies \eqref{upbd-apx-error}.
 Then, the next iterate $X^{k+1}$ is obtained by performing a line search update from $X^k$ along the matrix-signed direction $-M^k_O$, with a suitable step size.
 Details of this method are provided in Algorithm \ref{alg:dp}.

-It is noteworthy that the approximation error in \eqref{upbd-apx-error} holds for some $r_k\le\varrho$ because when $r_k=\varrho$, the error $\|M^k_Q-\nabla f(X^k)\|$ is zero.
+It is noteworthy that the approximation error in \eqref{upbd-apx-error} holds for some $r_k\le\varrho$ because when $r_k=\varrho$, the error $\|M^k_Q-\nabla f(X^k)\|_*$ is zero.
 When the matrix is low-rank or has a small effective rank, $r_k$ can be chosen to be much smaller than $\varrho$.
 In practice, one can gradually increase the trial ranks to find $r_k$ such that \eqref{upbd-apx-error} holds.

 The following theorem establishes an iteration complexity of Algorithm \ref{alg:dp}, whose proof is deferred to Section \ref{subsec:pf-dmuon}.

 \begin{theorem} Suppose that Assumption~\ref{asp:basic} holds.
 Let $f_{\mathrm{low}}$ and $L_*$ be given in Assumption \ref{asp:basic}, and define